THE DOVER WAR MEMORIAL PROJECT

 Laker, J.W.

-John William Laker, C/J 103942, was a Chief Petty Officer in the Royal Navy, aboard HM Submarine Snapper.
-He was 34 when he died on 12th February 1941, having been reported missing.
-He is commemorated on the Chatham Naval Memorial in the United Kingdom.
+John William Laker, C/J 103942, was a Chief Petty Officer aboard HM Submarine Snapper.
+He was 34 when he died on 12 February 1941, having been reported missing.
+He is commemorated on the Chatham Naval Memorial.
+Panel 41.2

 Langham, L. J.

 Louis John Langham, 1337179, was a Sergeant (Navigation/Bomb Aimer) in 102 Squadron of the RAFVR.
 He was reported as missing and then killed on 26 February 1943, when he was 23.
-He is buried in the Rheinberg War Cemetery, German.
+He is buried in the Rheinberg War Cemetery, Germany.
+Collective Grave 4 C 2-20

-He was and old County (now Grammar) school boy, and the son of Harry Louis and Emma Langham, and husband of Bettina Jewel Langham (nee Coppins) from Dover.
+He was an old County (now Grammar) school boy, and the son of Harry Louis and Emma Langham, and husband of Bettina Jewel Langham (nee Coppins) from Dover

 Law, R. T. E.

 Reginald Thomas E (Felton?)
-Law, C/K 17057, was a Petty Officer Stoker in the Royal Navy, aboard the HMS Veteran.
-He was 48 when he died on 26th September 1942, and is commemorated on the Chatham Naval Memorial in the United Kingdom.
+Law, C/K 17057, was a Petty Officer Stoker aboard HMS Veteran.
+He was 48 when he died on 26 September 1942, and is commemorated on the Chatham Naval Memorial.
+Panel 61.1

 Lawrence, L. A.

 Leonard Albert Lawrence, 1395618, was a Flight Sergeant in 179 Squadron of the RAFVR.
-He died on 4th November 1944, aged 21.
-He is commemorated on the Runnymede Memorial in the United Kingdom.
+A former pupil of the County (now Grammar) School, he was reported as missing during operations and later as having died on 4 November 1944, aged 21.
+He is commemorated on the Runnymede Memorial.
+Panel 219, and his effects were sent to his mother.

 Lewis, A. W. G.

-Alan William George Lewis, 179221, was an Assistant Steward in the Merchant Navy (as Naval Auxiliary Personnel.
-He was aboard the HMS Dasher when he died on 27th March 1943, at the age of 21.
+Alan William George Lewis, 179221, was an Assistant Steward, Merchant Navy (as Naval Auxiliary Personnel).
+Aged 21, he was aboard HMS Dasher when it exploded on 27 March 1943 off Western Scotland.

-He is commemorated on the Liverpool Naval Memorial in the United Kingdom.
+He is commemorated on the Liverpool Naval Memorial.
+Panel 10, Column 2

 Lilley, W.

-His wife was Lillian Anne Lilley, from Feltham, Middlesex, and he was the "dearly loved" son of Mrs C Woodgate and the late Mr W A Lilley RASC (late of Dover).
+William was the "dearly loved" and only son of Mrs Constance Woodgate and the late Mr William John Lilley RASC (late of Dover).
+He was also the cousin of Alfred Oakden.

 in memoriam, 1943, courtesy Dover Express